 Her pricing strategy is stringent.
 She rarely offers a discount based on the media it is accessed on.
 The user will pay the same price regardless of whether they purchase a live webinar or the 24/7 encore presentation of that webinar.

-The webinar business model is very profitable and offer perfect products to promote via email because they are timely and are delivered electronically.
+The webinar business model is very profitable and offers perfect products to promote via email because they are timely and are delivered electronically.
 Although they used to be almost exclusively used by B2B publishers for several years, we’re seeing more special-interest B2C publishers moving into this format.

 If you’re looking to build a new revenue stream using audio conferences and webinars, or are looking for new ways to promote, structure, and market your existing digital events, schedule a time to chat and we can talk more about it.